londogard/londogard/_posts/2022-01-16-nlp-toolkit-release.md

 ## Embedding Improvements

 `LightWordEmbeddings`  have had their cache updated into a optimal cache by `caffeine` , which instead of being randomly deleted from cache takes the least used and remove.
-This should improve performance!
+This will improve performance greatly!

 ---